What You’ll Learn 🧩

 Introduction to C++ export plugin

-Imagine the scenario where Dewesoft data can be analyzed and post-processed in any software you want.
-Of course, we already support quite a lot of export formats, but not nearly all of them.
-With the help of the C++ Export Plugin, you can extend Dewesoft to support whichever format comes to your mind.
-The output of the C++ Export Plugin is compiled into an external library with .exp extension and will be automatically located and loaded on startup by Dewesoft.
+Imagine a scenario where Dewesoft data can be analyzed and post-processed using any software you prefer.
+While Dewesoft already supports a wide range of export formats, it doesn’t cover all possible options.
+With the help of the C++ Export Plugin, you can extend Dewesoft to support virtually any format you can think of.

-A C++ Export Plugin example that will be shown throughout this tutorial can be obtained using the VSIX installer and will be further explained in the next pages.
+An example of a C++ Export Plugin, which will be used throughout this tutorial, can be installed using the VSIX installer and will be explained in detail in the following sections.

 How to install the Dewesoft plugin template?

-In order to start using C++ Plugin, you must have Visual Studio 2017 or Visual Studio 2019 IDE installed on your system.
-Some of the reasons we have chosen Visual Studio are its functionalities, powerful developer tooling, like IntelliSense code completion and debugging, fast code editor, easy modification/customization and many more.
+To start using the C++ Plugin, you must have Visual Studio 2017 or Visual Studio 2019 installed on your system.
+We chose Visual Studio for several reasons: its robust functionality, powerful developer tools such as IntelliSense code completion and debugging, a fast and responsive code editor, and its ease of customization and modification, among many other benefits.

-Dewesoft plugin for Visual Studio development can be found on the Dewesoft webpage under Visual Studio 2017/2019 Development Tool.
-Note that you have to be logged in to access the C++ Plugin section.
-After downloading, just double-click the VSIX file and the installer will guide you through the installation process.
+The Dewesoft plugin for Visual Studio development can be found on the Dewesoft website under Visual Studio 2017/2019 Development Tool.
+Note that you must be logged in to access the C++ Plugin section.
+Once downloaded, simply double-click the VSIX file, and the installer will guide you through the installation process.

 Custom export call diagram

-Before we jump to the programming part, we first need to explain how exporting in Dewesoft works.
-There are two types of exports, channel-based, and value-based.
+Before we jump into the programming part, we first need to explain how exporting in Dewesoft works.
+There are two types of exports: channel-based and value-based.

 Channel-based export - writes all data (and times) from one channel.
 Once all the samples are written, we start writing another channel.